PMI CORPORATE WEBSITE PRIVACY NOTICE

 How do we collect information about you?

-- You may provide us with information directly (e.g. signing a contract, filling in a form, or making a call to us).
+- You may provide us with information directly (e.g. for example if you register to receive PMI press releases or e-mail alerts; when you submit content to a digital PMI touchpoint, or fill in a form, or make a call to us).

 - We may collect information automatically (e.g. when you use a PMI app or website).